 What did it used to cost?

-Um, but now they're up eight, nine bucks a piece.
+But now they're up eight, nine bucks a piece.

-It's it's it's really it's really devastating to the industry.
+It's really devastating to the industry.

-And just for people like homeowners, not necessarily the contractors that you know.
+And just for people like homeowners, not necessarily the contractors that, you know, the answer is you're going to pass the costs on to your consumer.

 And I said, I totally understand.

-I said I'm paying very close attention.
+I said, I'm paying very close attention.

 It sucks.

-Yeah, and we you know, because the prices have been going up so quickly, we have had to adjust some of our estimates to you know, just say like, hey, you know, the cost of everything is just going up so much, like we can't really do it at that price.
+Yeah, and because the prices have been going up so quickly, we have had to adjust some of our estimates to just be like, hey, the cost of everything is just going up so much.

 We gave you a few months ago.

-So I had the same conversation.
+Yeah, I had the same conversation.

 It lasted 10 seconds.

-I said, You don't even have to explain it.
+I said, you don't even have to explain it.

 I understand.